HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image461.png)

-**(I) Add notification strategy parameter**
+**Add notification strategy parameter**

 - **Recipient:** Multiple recipients are separated by an English semicolon.
 - **Cc:** Optional.
 - **Monitoring Item:** The monitoring item in email reminder cannot be empty.
 If the parent item in Monitoring Item is checked, the child item is automatically checked.
 - **Monitoring item setting notes:**

-(1) To perform the email reminder of the corresponding item, it shall first ensure that the monitoring item has been opened in the Setting.
+  1. To perform the email reminder of the corresponding item, it shall first ensure that the monitoring item has been opened in the Setting.
 Otherwise, the email cannot prompt the alert notification of the monitoring item (the monitoring item can be opened in the [Setting](#setting) menu, and the alert value of the corresponding item can be customized).

-(2) If the notification frequency switch of the item in the notification setting \[Settings-->Notification Setting] is disabled, the email reminder will not be sent even if the current sub-item is checked.
+  2. If the notification frequency switch of the item in the notification setting \[Settings-->Notification Setting] is disabled, the email reminder will not be sent even if the current sub-item is checked.
 Enabling the notification setting switch is the premise of sending email.

-(3) To add a notification strategy, you need to complete the configuration of [email sender setting](#email-sender-setting) in advance.
+  3. To add a notification strategy, you need to complete the configuration of [email sender setting](#email-sender-setting) in advance.
 Otherwise, when you save the notification strategy, you will be prompted that you need to set the email sender first.

-(4) When the above three points are met and the notification strategy is configured, if there is checked item in the parent item which is abnormal or exceeds the threshold, the email reminder will be sent according to the set notification frequency (the email reminder depends on the background related periodical task).
+  4. When the above three points are met and the notification strategy is configured, if there is checked item in the parent item which is abnormal or exceeds the threshold, the email reminder will be sent according to the set notification frequency (the email reminder depends on the background related periodical task).

-(5) The email reminder of monitoring item shall be the most recent alert condition within the monitoring frequency.
+  5. The email reminder of monitoring item shall be the most recent alert condition within the monitoring frequency.

 #### Description of monitoring items

-##### (I) Failure real-time monitoring
+##### Failure real-time monitoring

-**Description:** The failure status monitoring item sends an email reminder of the most recent exception detected within the notification frequency.
+The failure status monitoring item sends an email reminder of the most recent exception detected within the notification frequency.
 If the failure is not repaired, the email will send repeated reminder until the failure has been repaired.

 ![](assets/hotdb-management/image462.png)